jupyter-server/jupyter_server/examples/simple/README.md

 Run `jupyter simple-ext11 --generate-config && vi ~/.jupyter/jupyter_config.py`.

-> --generate-config returns an execption `"The ExtensionApp has not ServerApp "`
+> --generate-config returns an exception `"The ExtensionApp has not ServerApp "`

 The generated configuration should contains the following.